mattie-ji/FPP-21-Geometry/README.txt

 ## Other Folders
 The folders for this repository are as follows:
-- [Dependency](Dependency) : Contains pre-computed points and dependencies the main Mathematica files need to run.
+- [Dependency](Dependency) : Contains pre-computed points and other dependencies for the main Mathematica files.
 - [Equations](Equations) : Contains data produced by the main Mathematica files.
     - **3H_D.txt** contains the 28 quadratic equations vanishing on $3H + D$.
     - **3H_D+D1.txt** contains the 28 quadratic equations vanishing on $3H + D + D_1$.